HTML And Front-end Architecture

 This is one of my favorites!
 I find it

 refreshing on a hot day.
-The garnish adds a
+The garnish adds a hint of sophistication met with pure

 enlightenment.